-This is today’s reality: in an increasingly competitive online marketplace, few customers stay loyal to one particular brand.
+This is today’s reality: few customers stay loyal to one particular brand.

 And why should they?

-The internet has provided consumers near limitless choice, a tool for research, and highly visible social media platforms with which they can voice their dissatisfaction with products and services which fail to meet expectations.
-To win customer loyalty, an online business today must be vigilant, identifying and delivering what customers want most in a way that sets it apart from the competition.
+The internet has provided consumers near limitless choice, a tool for research, and highly visible social media platforms.
+They can voice their dissatisfaction with products and services which fail to meet expectations.
+To win customer loyalty, a business today must be vigilant, identifying and delivering what customers want most in a way that sets it apart from the competition.

 It’s no secret that today’s customers are shopping around for brands which provide the greatest value.
 Accenture reports 56% of customers say they consider significantly more brands for a given product than they did 10 years ago.
-And, according to NewsCred, the biggest driver of millennial brand loyalty is a great product (77%), while brand recognition and trust are close behind (69%).
-Considering millennials currently make up 21% of all discretionary spending in the U.S, and this demographic is only going to become bigger over the next few decades, every business should be thinking about how to deliver an experience that engages customers and drives long-term retention.
+Every business should be thinking about how to deliver an experience that engages customers and drives long-term retention.

-There is more competition between your brand and others than ever before and, if you want to increase your number of loyal customers, you must (1) create a great product, (2) figure out what makes your customers want it, and (3) cater to those preferences.
+There is more competition between your brand and others than ever before.
+If you want to increase your number of loyal customers, you must:

 Accenture reports that 82% of customers believe that a company could have retained them with a better experience.
 These customers admit to switching to a competitor who was better poised to meet their needs.
 When expectations are not met, brands get dumped.

-All of the evidence points to a clear truth: e-commerce companies, especially vulnerable to abandonment, must make an extra effort to foster brand loyalty with each customer.
+All of the evidence points to a clear truth: every company, especially vulnerable to abandonment, must make an extra effort to foster brand loyalty with each customer.